galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Filter Duplicate Reads

-Because of the PCR amplification, there might be PCR duplicates which would over amplify some genomic regions.
+Because of the PCR amplification, there might be duplicates (reads mapping to exactly the same genomic region) from overamplification of some regions.
 As the Tn5 insertion is random within an accessible region, we do not expect to see fragments with the same coordinates.
-We consider that such fragments to be PCR duplicates.
+We consider such fragments to be PCR duplicates.
 We will remove them with `Picard`.

 > ### {% icon hands_on %} Hands-on: Remove duplicates
 >